The History of the Martin D-45

 This is also an extremely rare original D-45—the ultimate instrument.

 At the time, the '45' series was subject to stricter checks on materials and quality control than any other Martin model, resulting in a limited production run and allowing only the most skilled craftsmen to build them.
-The Brazilian rosewood used for the sides and back on pre-war models features exclusively straight-grained wood, and the weather checking in the finish is unique compared to Gibson guitars, giving it a texture that appears as though the finish has settled into the wood.Additionally, the Japanese abalone used for the inlays features exceptionally fine chips, resulting in a luster that is completely different from that of more recent models.
+The Brazilian rosewood used for the sides and back on pre-war models features exclusively straight-grained wood, and the weather checking on the finish is unique compared to Gibson guitars, giving it a texture that appears as though the finish has settled into the wood.Furthermore, the Japanese abalone used for the inlays features exceptionally fine chips, resulting in a luster that is completely different from that of more recent models.
 The D-45 was reintroduced in 1968 and remains Martin’s flagship model, continuing to influence numerous manufacturers and luthiers to this day.
 The sound achieved through the finest materials and Martin’s exceptional craftsmanship is transcendent in every way, producing a rich and brilliant tone.

 TOP: Adirondack Spruce